-Total environmental reserves at December 31, 2010 and 2009 were \$31.3 million and \$27.0 million, respectively, for both non-owned and owned sites.
-In 2010, the Company recorded \$6.4 million in reserves, related primarily to a 2010 business acquisition.
-These reserves relate to the estimated costs to remediate known environmental issues at an owned site associated with the acquired business.
-Additionally, the Company spent \$2.1 million on environmental matters in 2010.
-The Company's reserves for environmental liabilities at December 31, 2010 and 2009 include reserves of \$18.9 million and \$19.2 million, respectively, for an owned site acquired in connection with the 2005 acquisition of HCC Industries ("HCC").
+Total environmental reserves at December 31, 2011 and 2010 were \$28.0 million and \$31.3 million, respectively, for both non-owned and owned sites.
+In 2011, the Company recorded \$1.2 million in reserves.
+Additionally, the Company spent \$4.5 million on environmental matters in 2011.
+The Company's reserves for environmental liabilities at December 31, 2011 and 2010 include reserves of \$17.5 million and \$18.9 million, respectively, for an owned site acquired in connection with the 2005 acquisition of HCC Industries ("HCC").
 The Company is the designated performing party for the performance of remedial activities for one of several operating units making up a large Superfund site in the San Gabriel Valley of California.
 The Company has obtained indemnifications and other financial assurances from the former owners of HCC related to the costs of the required remedial activities.
-At December 31, 2010, the Company had \$14.2 million in receivables related to HCC for probable recoveries from third-party escrow funds and other committed third-party funds to support the required remediation.
+At December 31, 2011, the Company had \$14.3 million in receivables related to HCC for probable recoveries from third-party escrow funds and other committed third-party funds to support the required remediation.
 Also, the Company is indemnified by HCC's former owners for approximately \$19.0 million of additional costs.

 The Company has agreements with other former owners of certain of its acquired businesses, as well as new owners of previously owned businesses.
 Under certain of the agreements, the former or new owners retained, or assumed and agreed to indemnify the Company against, certain environmental and other liabilities under certain circumstances.
 The Company and some of these other parties also carry insurance coverage for some environmental matters.
-To date, these parties have met their obligations in all material respects; however, one of these companies filed for bankruptcy liquidation in 2007 and, as a result, the Company is performing investigation and remediation of a formerly owned site under a Stipulation and Settlement Agreement.
+To date, these parties have met their obligations in all material respects.